didierVincent/project-4/README.md

 ## Technology Used

-MERN Stack:
+### MERN Stack:

 MongoDB, Express, React, Node

+#### Other technology implemented:

+- JWT Authentication
+- Mongoose for MongoDB
+- Inkscape for SVG creation/editing
   <BR> (Created in Visual Studio Code)

 ## Next Steps

+### For Users

+- Add functionality so user fatigue levels reduce over time each day!
+- Expand and create more specific muscle categories and more available exercises
+- Introduce other types of fatigue relevant for injury prevention, such as joint fatigue and CNS fatigue.
+- Add images/icons for different workouts

+### Technical

 - Refactor for more client-side routing/rendering for responsiveness.
-- Add functionality so user fatigue levels reduce each real day!
-- Create compatible Mobile Browser App
+- Refactor state management and reduce unnecessary AJAX requests for responsiveness